BugSplat-Git/bugsplat-unreal/README.md

 ## ⚙️ Configuration

-BugSplat's Unreal plugin currently supports adding crash reporting to Windows, macOS, Linux, and iOS games.
+BugSplat's Unreal plugin currently supports adding crash reporting to Windows, macOS, Linux, Android, and iOS games.
 With a few clicks, the BugSplat plugin can be configured to automatically upload symbol files so crash report stack traces display function names and line numbers.

-Support for Android is coming soon!
+To get started, generate a Client ID and Client Secret via the [Integrations](https://app.bugsplat.com/v2/settings/database/integrations) page.

-To get started, access the BugSplat plugin menu in the Unreal Editor via `Edit > Project Settings`.
-Scroll to the `BugSplat` section of `Project Settings` and add values for `Database`, `Application`,  `Version`, `User`, and `Password`:
+Next, open the BugSplat plugin menu in the Unreal Editor via `Edit > Project Settings`.
+Scroll to the `BugSplat` section of `Project Settings` and add values for `Database`, `Application`,  `Version`, `Client ID`, and `Client Secret`:

 ![BugSplat Unreal Project Settings](.assets/bugsplat-project-settings.png)